Florian Thauvin: Tigres UANL

 On 7 May 2021, Thauvin signed with Mexican team, Tigres UANL, joining the club after finishing out his contract with Marseille in June 2021 and reuniting with former Marseille teammate André-Pierre Gignac.
 After participating in the 2020 Tokyo Summer Olympics he made his Tigres debut on 7 August 2021 against Santos Laguna.
 Thauvin was sent off in the 35th minute.

 On 23 January 2023, Tigres announced that they had terminated Thauvin's contract.

+Despite being terminated from the team on the 4th week of the Clausura 2023 tournament, Florian was recognized as a Liga MX champion.

 Udinese

-On 31 January 2023, Thauvin joined Serie A club Udinese on a two-and-a-half year deal.
+On 31 January 2023, Thauvin joined Serie A club Udinese on a two-and-a-half-year deal.

+Lens

+On 8 August 2025, Thauvin returned to France and signed a three-season contract with Lens.

 International career

 Youth

 Thauvin was a regular in the France national youth football team and represented them at the under-18, under-19, under-20 and under-21 levels.
 Thauvin was a member of the French squad which won the 2013 FIFA U-20 World Cup in Turkey.
 He scored a penalty in the 4–0 win over Uzbekistan in the quarter-finals and a brace in a 2–1 victory against Ghana in the semi-finals.